How Can You Find Out If You Have A Dual-Diagnosis?

 Getting a dual-diagnosis can sometimes be challenging because you need to meet the criteria for a mental health disorder as well as being recognized as someone struggling with addiction.
 Your mental-health disorder needs to be listed in the current version of The Diagnostic and Statistical Manual of Mental Disorders for it to be classified and recognized for the purposes of treatment.
 The DSM offers the primary guidelines for how to treat patients with mental-health disorders.

 Any qualified professional can help diagnose you.
 That could be a therapist, psychologist, physician, or psychiatrist.
 This diagnosis can be a major relief to some patients, particularly those who have struggled with an unknown illness for a long period of time.

-Sometimes the addiction masks the symptoms of the co-existing condition and so there are certain times when it will not be apparent that there is more to the problem then just addiction, until after the person has been sober for a little while.
-This is one of the great benefits of attending a dual-diagnosis program, because since you are in a safe and drug free environment, you will be able to get the help you need if and when any co-existing condition is made apparent.
+Sometimes the addiction masks the symptoms of the co-existing condition and so there are certain times when it will not be apparent that there is more to the problem than just addiction, until after the person has been sober for a little while.
+This is one of the great benefits of attending a dual-diagnosis program because since you are in a safe and drug-free environment, you will be able to get the help you need if and when any co-existing condition is made apparent.

 Symptoms of Mental-Health Disorders

 The symptoms that correlate with a mental-health disorder are as numerous as the disorders themselves.
 Some conditions have overlapping symptoms and a diagnosis can be difficult, while others make themselves apparent through their symptoms.

 While not a complete list by any means, below is a list of common symptoms of people who may have a mental-health disorder: